Use as REST API

 The second way is good if you want to perform a long-running operation.
 For example, create a large SharePoint site from a template.
 You just start a site creation job and then download the result once the job is finished.

-You can find descriptions of all available methods in API reference
+You can find descriptions of all available methods in the API reference.

 Call a method and get the result immediately

-This approach is good for processing of a small amount of data and for testing purposes.
-If your request is can’t be processed in 30 seconds our service will return an error.
-Thus, if you want to process a large amount of data it is better to use the second option with jobs.
+This approach is good for processing small amounts of data and for testing purposes.
+If your request cannot be processed within 30 seconds, our service will return an error.
+Therefore, if you want to process a large amount of data, it is better to use the second option with jobs.

 Some of the methods in the API are not mirrored in jobs.
 Those methods are designed to work with quick operations.
 They just don’t need any jobs.

-This is an example of a raw request to create a SharePoint site from a template:
+Below is an example of a raw request to create a SharePoint site from a template.
+The request returns a result immediately.

 Authorization: API_KEY